 This past Saturday I got out to the Rogers Centre in Toronto to cover the 12th round of the AMA Supercross series.
 I photographed this event for Racer X last year and shortly thereafter began to shoot more and more for MXP.
 Covering the CMRC motocross season for them last year was amazing and this race marks the beginning of the 2012 series for me and the mag.

-It’s going to be hard for me to not speak about the D4 in this report.
+It’s going to be hard for me to not speak exclusively about the D4 in this report.
 I won’t turn this into a review of the camera, that will follow, but will give you a few first impressions.
 My mind was sufficiently blown away by the improvements over my D3.
 I never stepped up to the D3s so, for me, this body means 2+ stops of light.
 That’s huge.
 It also means a much bigger buffer, wi-fi image transfer and uncompressed HD video just to name a few things.
-There are tons of features I haven’t even looked at but I can say that from a mechanical, ergonomic and functional stand point, I was impressed.
+There are tons of features I haven’t even looked at but I can say that from a mechanical, ergonomic and performance stand point, I was impressed.
 The focus and low light capabilities of this camera are insane.
 There were times where I could have got away with a lot less but wanted to push it to it’s limits.
 I think I did a pretty good job of seeing what this body is capable of on the still photography side of things.
 The feature image above was shot at ISO 9000, 1/1000 at f/5.6.
 No flash, no noise reduction and it’s cropped (about 15%).
 You can judge the other images below for yourselves but I am pretty happy with them.
 I used my D3 as my second body, something I never thought I would say, so not all these images are from the D4.
 You can snoop the metadata or leave a comment if you would like more information.
 This is also my first post workflow session using Adobe’s new version of Lightroom, LR4.
 I really haven’t spent any time in the new version and, as a result, have just passed over these images very quickly.
 There are a lot of new worthwhile features from what I have seen so far.

 I got to the track first thing on Saturday morning.
 I have a pretty good game plan as far as parking in a stealthy location so that I have access to my gear should I need it.
 I also like to be there for track walk.
 I like the candid shots and it always helps to walk the track yourself to see what might be interesting come race time.
 It makes for a long 12hrs day though.